alopez/alopez.github.com/_posts/2018-11-03-nlp-conferences-and-climate-change.md

 isn’t to minimize other things you can do, and it isn’t to tell you to just stop conferencing.
-It’s an invitation: if you believe that the scientific exchange that happens at conferences is important, how can you reimagine that exchange to make is much less damaging to the environment and far more inclusive than it is right now?
+It’s an invitation: if you believe that the scientific exchange that happens at conferences is important, how can you reimagine that exchange to make it much less damaging to the environment and far more inclusive than it is right now?

 [^1]: Exclusivity was built into scientific conferences [from the beginning](https://www.visionlearning.com/en/library/Process-of-Science/49/The-How-and-Why-of-Scientific-Meetings/186#toc_2) and this needs to end.